Support Centre

 1. Governing Texts

-The main law and regulations related to data protection are the Personal Information Protection Act 2011 (as amended in 2023) ('the PIPA') and its implementing regulations, which regulate the collection, usage, disclosure, and other processing of personal data by governmental or private entities as well as individuals.
+The main law and regulations related to data protection are the Personal Information Protection Act of Korea as amended in 2023 (available in English here and available in Korean here) (PIPA) and its implementing regulations, which regulate the collection, usage, disclosure, and other processing of personal data by governmental or private entities as well as individuals.
 The data protection laws in South Korea provide very prescriptive specific requirements throughout the lifecycle of the handling of personal data.
 Under these laws, the data subject's consent is almost always required, in principle, to process their personal data.

 1.1.
 Key acts, regulations, directives, bills